microsoft/synthetic-data-showcase/README.md

 Single-valued attributes (e.g., gender) are represented as columns of categorical variables whose values are shared by multiple rows.
 Any continuous numeric variables (e.g., age) should be quantized in advance (e.g., into age ranges) to ensure there are sufficient instances of each value.

-Multi-valued attributes (e.g., interests) are represented as multiple columns of binary variables (integer values of `0` and `1`) indicating the different values of that attribute (e.g., food, sports, politics).
+Multi-valued attributes (e.g., interests) may be represented in one of two ways.
+The first is through multiple columns of binary variables (integer values of `0` and `1`) indicating the different values of that attribute (e.g., food, sports, politics).
+The second is through a single categorical column with one record per value.
+These records need not be fully denormalized &ndash; it suffices to include just the additional attribute together with the identifier for the data subject represented in an `identifier_column`.

+For log-like microdata in which each data subject may be linked to multiple events, an `event_column` may be used to connect multiple attributes to an event and multiple events to a data subject.
+In this case, reported counts relate to counts of events, not subjects.
+However, the resolution applies to both event counts and subject counts &ndash; event counts are rounded down to the closest multiple of the `reporting_resolution` and only reported when then count of distinct data subjects generating those events exceeds the `reporting_resolution`.
+In the synthetic output data, subject identifiers are dropped and actual event identifiers are replaced with a new set of event ids.
+The result is that any synthetic event could have been sampled from `reporting_resolution` or more unknown data subjects (or synthesized from unsampled attributes).

 The `use_columns` parameter may be used to specify which data columns at `sensitive_microdata_path` should be included in the output.
 An empty list `[]` indicates that all columns should be used.